stakater/mto-docs/content/integrations/grafana/readme.md

 > Regardless of how GEX obtains SSO config, it always applies it via the Grafana HTTP API.
 > This ensures dynamic updates without requiring Grafana restarts or CR modifications.

+If your IdP doesn't supply `groups` and/or `roles`, or want to only use username, you can set `roleAttributePath` do the same value as `loginAttributePath`.
+The extension will use the value as a single-user group/role then.

 * **mode = secret**

   ```yaml